Hunnser86/HK-Painter-and-Decorator/README.md

 # Testing

-For my testing I used a mixture of automated testing and client based testing.
+For my testing I used manual testing.

-For the automated testing, I used the following;
+For testing the code, I used the following;

 - [W3C CSS Validation](https://jigsaw.w3.org/css-validator/)